BranaeCraveiro/Lab_Notebook/Notes/Meeting Notes/Summer 2025.md

+## 7/24/2025 w/ Caroline
+### To do:
+- look at papers to see if i need to do triplicates for sanger sequencing.

 ## 7/22/2025 w/ Brooke, Caroline, & Sarah
 ### PCR Troubleshooting [[7.21.2025 - annealing gradient]]
 - use Caroline reagents & my samples to test whether primers are working [[7.23.2025 - troubleshooting]]